SAM security workers begin union vote, allege retaliation from employer

 On March 3, the security workers filed two unfair labor practice charges with the NLRB.
 The first charge was filed in response to an all-staff email SAM CEO Amada Cruz sent Feb.
 8. In the email, Cruz voiced concerns that a union organizer had asked museum-affiliated artists, particularly artists of color, to sever ties with SAM if the museum did not recognize the union.

 Davis said he is the unnamed union organizer in Cruz’s email, but he did not ask the artists to sever museum ties.
-Rather, David said, in the email — which he shared with The Seattle Times — he asked multiple artists to show support for the union effort in some fashion.
+Rather, Davis said, in the email — which he shared with The Seattle Times — he asked multiple artists to show support for the union effort in some fashion.
 The only two who responded in support, he said, were Black artists.

 The second charge alleges the museum changed a union organizer’s work schedule in order to inconvenience them and decrease their compensation in retaliation for unionizing efforts.